usbong/documentation/Usbong/company/HR/Traineeship.md

 a) writing feedback to determine how we can more properly organize ourselves in terms of communication</br>
 b) evaluating the company to determine how we can achieve CMMI (Capability Maturity Model Integration) Level 5</br>
 c) conducting Quality Assurance (QA) of our products/services</br>
-d) developing new and add-on software using existing tools</br>
+d) developing new and add-on software using existing tools</br></br>

+Given that we're a software company, the intern/trainee/apprentice ought to be able to understand software development.</br>
+Having said this, besides the technical aspect, we've learned that the person should also understand business.

 ### 2) There's specialist theoretical instruction.</br>
 We have the interns/trainees/apprentices do online courses and read offline materials.</br>